MyHush/hush-swing-wallet-ui/README.md

-# BEWARE

-watchonly=true addresses show up as OWN addresses currently!
-You have been warned.
-Some automated software like BarterDEX create these.

 # [HUSH](https://myhush.org/) Desktop GUI Wallet

-## Graphical user interface wrapper for the [HUSH (formerly Zdash)](https://myhush.org/) command line tools

-This program provides a Graphical User Interface (GUI) for the HUSH (formerly Zdash) client tools that acts as a wrapper and presents the information in a user-friendly manner.
+This application provides a Graphical User Interface (GUI) for the [HUSH](https://myhush.org/) (formerly Zdash) client tools that acts as a wrapper and presents the information in a more user-friendly manner.

 ![Screenshot](docs/HUSHWallet.png "Main Window")

-#### New/Experimental: [HUSH Desktop GUI Wallet for Windows](https://github.com/MyHush/hush-swing-wallet-ui/blob/master/docs/Release_0.68.6.md) is available

 ## Building, installing and running the Wallet GUI